evanj2357/natas-solutions/README.md

 ## SPOILER WARNING

-This repository contains solutions to the [Natas](https://overthewire.org/wargames/natas/) "wargame".
-Specifically, all numbered scripts are working solutions to the corresponding Natas levels.
-Other files in the public repository may be helpful, but won't give away solutions.
+The numbered scripts contain working solutions to the corresponding levels in the [Natas](https://overthewire.org/wargames/natas/) "wargame".
+Other files may be helpful, but won't give away solutions.

 ## Using the utilities